giacomofalcone/giacomofalcone/README.md

 # 👋 Hi, I'm Giacomo Falcone

 🎓 MSc in Computer Engineering & FinTech @ Politecnico di Milano (EIT Digital)
-💡 Passionate about blockchain, fintech, and software development
+💡 Passionate about blockchain, fintech, and machine learning
 🚀 Looking for an internship in early 2026 in the financial sector

 ## 🔧 Tech Stack & Skills